 As we have already said, the future for all councils is more cuts.
-We know that the government plan to continue their austerity programme for the duration of this parliament and into the next one, should they win re-election.
+We know that the Government plan to continue their austerity programme for the duration of this parliament and into the next one, should they win re-election.

-In fact, in June this year they announced details of a further 15.9% cut to funding for councils in 2015/16.
+In fact, in June this year they announced details of a further average 15% cut to funding for district councils in 2015/16.
 The announcement puts further pressure on the long term sustainability of our budget.

-The savings we have had to make this year are relatively limited, due to the two year programme of larger cuts we made last year.
-But this does not mean that the bad times are behind us.
+The savings we have had to make this year are relatively limited, due to the two year programme of larger cuts we started last year.
+But, sadly this does not mean that the bad times are behind us.
 The most challenging times are still to come.

-Because we have already made some big cuts to our operating costs, our support services, and to our discretionary services, we must now look at some more fundamental changes.
+Because we have already made some big cuts to our behind-the-scenes operating costs and support services, as well as to our discretionary services, we must now look at some more fundamental changes.
 This will include reviewing the services we have to provide by law - looking at what is the most cost effective way to deliver the service we are obliged to, and identifying whether there are things we provide that we do not need to.

 Whilst doing this, we want to continue to protect those most vulnerable in society, through measures like not passing on the cost of the Localised Support for Council Tax scheme to those who cannot afford to pay it.

 We also want to make sure services that are increasing in demand, like our homelessness support service, continue to be available.
 We will also continue with work to improve access to such services.